EdiWang/Moonglade/README.md

 ## 📦 Deployment

-> It is recommended to use stable code from [Release](https://github.com/EdiWang/Moonglade/releases) rather than master branch.
+- It is recommended to use stable code from [Release](https://github.com/EdiWang/Moonglade/releases) rather than master branch.

+- It is recommended to enable HTTP/2 support on your web server.

 ### ☁ Full Deploy on Azure (Recommend)